MortgagesEveryone's better off when mortgages are

 - Account balance

 - This is the amount of money in an account.
-This could be a credit balance (money you own) in a savings account or a debit balance (money you owe) in a current account.
+This could be either a credit balance (money you own) on a savings account, or a debit balance (money you owe) for a mortgage or a loan.

-- AER stands for the Annual Equivalent Rate and shows what the interest rate would be if interest was paid and added to the capital balance each year.
-The higher the AER, the better the return you will receive.
+- AER stands for the annual equivalent rate and shows what the interest rate would be if interest was paid and added to the capital balance each year.

 - Assets are things that a person or company owns, such as a house or money.